Known limitations

 This is possible because all recipients have access to the same file key (to avoid encrypting the file repeatedly, which is slow and would require sending multiple files) and the wrapped keys aren't tied to that specific encrypted file payload (they can be decrypted independently of the payload).

-Protecting against this generally requires processing the entire file in one go rather than in chunks, either using a signature scheme (outsider non-repudiation) or a MAC (insider non-repudiation).
+Protecting against this requires processing the entire file in one go rather than or as well as in chunks, either using a signature scheme (outsider non-repudiation) or a MAC (insider non-repudiation).
 This is something that was actively avoided due to the benefits of chunking.
-However, another approach would be to use a session-supporting AEAD, which allows intermediate tags.
-The final tag can then be used to authenticate the entire sequence of chunks in one pass.
-This is possible with the duplex construction and deck functions, but as far as I know, intermediate tags have seen little adoption in practice.

-An indistinguishable file format means more complicated parsing, and you don't want to leak the number of recipients.
+An indistinguishable file format means , and you don't want to leak the number of recipients.
 As such, I decided to use a fixed header format like before.
 This is simple but less efficient, adds constant storage overhead regardless of how many recipients you have, and limits the number of recipients to 20.
-However, this was the original limit with age and should rarely be a problem.
+However, this was the limit with age and should rarely be a problem.

 Whilst encrypted files are intended to be indistinguishable from random data, if an attacker knows that the same file has been encrypted many times, they may be able to determine the unpadded file length.